 Fellowships are offered subject to funding availability.
-We seek applicants with research interests in the biological, biomedical, or chemical sciences and STEM fields aligned with the research areas supported by NIGMS.
+We seek applicants with research interests in the biological, biomedical, chemical sciences and STEM fields aligned with the research areas supported by NIGMS.

 A complete application package consists of:

 - Cover letter should state how the SPIRE Program will help you achieve your career goals, a brief description of your research interests and how your postdoctoral research will align with the research goals of NIGMS, your commitment to an academic career in research and teaching, and how you would integrate your research interests during your teaching experience at our partner institutions.
 Please limit your letter to 2 pages, single-spaced.

 Submit Personal Data Form and reference letters electronically to Dr. Brian Rybarczyk at email@example.com.
 Microsoft Word or PDF are the preferred formats.
 Electronic versions of reference letters need to include letterhead and signature.
 If not, please have signed, original hardcopy letters mailed to Dr. Rybarczyk at the following address: